- Mrs Porter: Careers Lead. E: email@example.com T: 01708 730244, ext.210

 Our students’ responsibility is to:

 Be active in helping themselves as well as us helping them.
-They should visit the library to find out more about a career idea that interests them, be prepared to be realistic when making choices about the range of opportunities available and carry out all actions they have agreed to undertake with us.
-Contact Mrs Porter if you have any concerns or extra support is needed.
+They should use startprofile to find out more about a career idea that interests them, be prepared to be realistic when making choices about the range of opportunities available and carry out all actions they have agreed to undertake with us.
+Key stage for should ensure that alerst are turned on for the careers TEAM and they should check to see what the latest opportunities are.
+Students should contact Mrs Porter if you have any concerns or extra support is needed.

 Parents/carers can help by: